MecGlandorff/C_Spine_fracture_dection_S2/README.md

 ### Approach

-* 2D CNN feature extraction per slice (EfficientNetV2 via `timm`)
+* 2D CNN feature extraction per slice (EfficientNetV2)
 * Small CNN encoder for vertebra mask (region-of-interest signal)
 * Temporal modeling with a bidirectional LSTM
 * Attention-based temporal pooling
 * Binary classification per vertebra (fracture / no fracture)
-* Patient-level prediction via max aggregation over vertebra probabilities

 ---

 ### Design Choice

-This model intentionally avoids a full 3D CNN.
-To keep it lightweight and efficient.
+This model intentionally avoids a full 3D CNN or vision transformer.
+This is to keep it lightweight and efficient.

 Slice-wise feature extraction combined with temporal modeling:

-* reduces memory requirements
+* reduces memory requirements of local computer
-* simplifies training and debugging
+* simplifies the training and debugging
 * keeps the architecture lightweight and interpretable

 ---